Obama touts foreign policy successes in Iraq, Libya

 The killing in May of al Qaeda leader Osama bin Laden by a U.S. Navy Seal team in Pakistan brought only a temporary boost to Obama's poll numbers.

-Obama mentioned bin Laden in the radio speech and said victories against al Qaeda -- along with the policies toward Iraq and Libya -- were "part of a larger story" of success.
+Obama mentioned bin Laden in the radio speech and said victories against al Qaeda -- along with the policies towards Iraq and Libya -- were "part of a larger story" of success.

 "In Libya, the death of Muammar Gaddafi showed that our role in protecting the Libyan people, and helping them break free from a tyrant, was the right thing to do," he said.